karlchris/data-engineering/docs/index.md

 - Data Quality
 - Learning Python
 - Many more

+I also bring up the exciting projects for Data Engineering at [Projects](projects/README.md)

 Stay tune to this page, I will keep updating it to the most recent Data Engineering updates.